UplandsDynamic/freebsdashboard/README.md

 -----------

 FreeBSDashboard is a web-gui dashboard to administer FreeBSD systems.

+It is currently built and tested for use with FreeBSD version 10.x.

 The application uses Python 3.5 (in a virtual environment), and is built using the Python Django framework and jQuery.